How to Get From Kathmandu to Pokhara: The Ultimate Guide

 EXPERIENCE MORE OF NEPAL WITH THESE ESSENTIAL POSTS

-NEPAL TRAVEL TIPS | Everything you need to know before you visit Nepal
+NEPAL TRAVEL GUIDES | The best things to do in Nepal, Our Nepal Travel guide, Nepal Travel Tips: Everything you need to know before you visit Nepal,

-KATHMANDU CITY GUIDE | Our in depth guide to the chaotic Kathmandu, as well as the very best things to do in Kathmandu
+KATHMANDU CITY GUIDE | Our in-depth guide to the chaotic Kathmandu, Where to stay in Kathmandu

-POKHARA | Our definitive guide to Pokhara, Nepal’s backpacker paradise
+POKHARA | Our definitive guide to this backpacker paradise, Our transport guide for Kathmandu to Pokhara

-POON HILL | Our guide to the Ghorepani Poon Hill trek
+HIKING | Our comprehensive guide to hiking the Annapurna Circuit, Our guide to the Ghorepani Poon Hill trek, How to trek ethically in Nepal

-PHOTOGRAPHY | Check out our detailed photography gear guide, as well as our top travel photography tips!
+PHOTOGRAPHY | Our detailed photography gear guide, as well as our top travel photography tips!

-RESPONSIBLE TRAVEL | Responsible travel is important.
-Discover our top responsible travel tips to help you, your family and friends travel more consciously around the globe
+RESPONSIBLE TRAVEL | Responsible travel is important - read our top responsible travel tips to travel more consciously around the globe

-ECO FRIENDLY PACKING ESSENTIALS | Don’t leave home without our favourite eco-friendly travel essentials
+ECO-FRIENDLY PACKING ESSENTIALS | Don’t leave home without our favourite eco-friendly travel essentials

 EXPLORE MORE OF NEPAL WITH OUR IN-DEPTH GUIDES!